Personal Protective Equipment — General Requirements (29 CFR 1926.95)

 PPE requirements under Subpart E start with a hazard assessment — the employer must evaluate the workplace to determine what protective equipment is needed.
 This written assessment is the foundation for all PPE requirements and is the most commonly missing document during inspections:

-- Hazard assessment required to determine what PPE is necessary for each task
+- Written hazard assessment to determine PPE requirements for each job task

-- Employers must provide PPE at no cost to employees
+- PPE must be provided at no cost to employees

 Most Common Violations